vandana0100/Lab_1/README.md

 - Click on any role to see the job description
 - Click again to hide the description

+## Lab Steps Completed

+### Part 1: useEntryForm() Hook
+- Created custom hook to manage form state
+- Handles employee and role form data
+- Includes validation and error handling
+- Uses React useState for state management

+### Part 2: validStaffService
+- Created service to validate staff entries
+- Checks if names are at least 3 characters long
+- Validates employee and role data
+- Returns error messages for invalid entries

+### Part 3: Employee and Role Repositories
+- Created repositories for data management
+- Includes basic CRUD operations (Create, Read, Update, Delete)
+- Stores data in memory (temporary storage)
+- Can be used by hooks and services

 ## Project Structure

 ```